What Are The Treatment Options For Bunions?

 Bunions are one of the most common foot deformities, are usually quite painful, and get worse over time.
-However, many people wait until their bunion affects their every day lives before seeking medical attention.
-Luckily, this condition is treatable before that stage with help from your Crystal Lake, IL podiatrists at Advanced Foot and Ankle Specialists.
+However, many people wait bunion treatmentuntil their bunion affects their every day lives before seeking medical attention.
+Luckily, this condition is treatable before that stage with help from your podiatrists at Advanced Foot and Ankle Specialists.

 What are bunions?

 Bunions are a bony growth at the base of the big toe.
 As the bunion forms, your big toe is pushed outward toward the smaller toes, causing the bump to form and your toe to point sideways rather than straight.
 Over time, the bunion grows bigger, causing the toe to point more.
 The bunion’s characteristic bump tends to rub while wearing shoes, causing irritation, swelling, and pain.